-Semi-annual Progress Report (due February 1)
+Biannual Progress Report (due February 1) - Appendix 4

 All residents must submit a Semi-annual Progress Report.
-The Credentials and Residency Committee will evaluate the Semi-annual Progress Report and recommendations and requirements will be forwarded to the resident and their resident supervisor.
+The Credentials and Residency

+Committee will evaluate the Semi-annual Progress Report and recommendations and requirements will be forwarded to the resident and their resident supervisor.

-The Semi-annual Progress Report must use the format provided by the Credentials and Residency Committee and must include the following items:
+The Biannual Progress Report must use the format provided by the Credentials and Residency Committee and must include the following items: